RoverIsADog/InfoHUD/README.md

 Drag `InfoHUD-1.XX.jar` in the `serverDirectory/plugins` folder.
 The plugin should work for all versions 1.8+.

 ## Features
-Display your current coordinates.
+Display the current coordinates and time.
 <p align="center"><img src="/img/banner.png"></p>
-Display the current time in different formats.
+Display the time in different formats (villager schedule shown).
 <p align="center"><img src="/img/villagerTime.png"></p>
-Automatically switch to dark mode in brighter biomes such as deserts and snow biomes.
+Automatically switch to 'dark mode' in brighter biomes such as deserts and snow biomes.
 <p align="center"><img src="/img/darkMode.png"></p>
-Nearly every settings can be adjusted (See config.yml).
+Nearly every setting can be adjusted (See config.yml).

 ## Commands
 **For players (infohud.use):**\